-The Fairfield County Sports Commission is a 501c (3) non-profit, educational organization dedicated to promoting youth fitness and an active, healthy lifestyle, as well as personal development through sports.
+The Fairfield County Sports Commission, which celebrated its 15th anniversary in 2019, is a 501c (3) non-profit, educational organization dedicated to promoting youth fitness and an active, healthy lifestyle, as well as personal development through sports.

 The Commission, which is an all-volunteer organization except for the executive director position, is the one-stop resource for the sports communities in the county.
-The focus of the Commission is creating and supporting programs for fitness awareness education, primarily geared toward combating childhood obesity that threatens the 110,000 school age youngsters in the 16 communities the Commission serves.
-Giving time, effort and money back to the county residents is the main role of the Commission.
+The focus of the Commission is creating and supporting programs for fitness awareness education in the 16 communities it serves.
+Giving time, effort and money back to its county residents and partners is FCSC’s primary mission and role.

-For the past five years, the Commission has funded Stamford Hospital’s Kids Fans nutrition and wellness program in a collaborative effort with after school programs in Stamford and Norwalk middle schools.
+For over seven years, the Commission funded Stamford Health’s KIDS’ FANS nutrition and wellness program in a collaborative effort with middle and elementary schools in Stamford and Norwalk.

+FCSC also has conducted numerous educational panels in conjunction with area organizations on topics including injury prevention, steroid use, sports gambling and the college athletic scholarship process.
 With local representatives in the 16 communities it oversees, they provide the Commission with a direct connection to each town.
 Its board is comprised of a wide range of people from throughout the county.
-Experts from the sports industry, universities, media, health and business community serve key roles, while prominent athletes and sports personalities comprise the advisory board.
+Experts from the sports industry, universities, media, as well as health and business communities, serve key roles, while prominent athletes and sports personalities comprise the advisory board.

-Another key component of the Commission is the Fairfield County Sports Hall of Fame, which is located at the UConn-Stamford Campus.
+Another key component of the Commission is the Fairfield County Sports Hall of Fame, which is located at Chelsea Piers Stamford.
 The Hall of Fame, created in 2005, recognizes the county’s long, rich tradition of sports and honors those who established that tradition.
 The Hall of Fame inductions are staged annually at the Commission’s Sports Night awards dinner in October, which acts as a fundraiser.